kaitmkarl/kaitmkarl.github.io/_pages/about.md

 For more info
 ------
-More info about me and my research at UIUC: (https://blogs.illinois.edu/view/8126/1187534807).
-Please feel welcome to reach out to me at kmkarl2@illinois.edu.
+More info about my research at the Prairie Research Institute, UIUC: [People of PRI](https://blogs.illinois.edu/view/8126/1187534807).

+Please feel welcome to contact me at kmkarl2@illinois.edu.